 - How long is it?
 46 miles

 If you drive to Minneapolis from out of town, stay at the Royal Sonesta Minneapolis Downtown for an elegant overnight stay.
-It’s within walking distance to many city attractions.
+It’s within walking distance of many city attractions.

-- Best Things to do in North Shore Minnesota
+- Things to Do in North Shore Minnesota